There are no coffee refills in France ... or at least not like what we are accustomed to in the States.

 Consume different media.

 This is perhaps the easiest personal practice.
-Simply scan publications, television program, blogs, and Web sites that address topics and feature perspectives that differ from your own.
-Your field trips can be intentional and focused (I'm going to spend an hour today immersing myself in media women consume) or random using web site generators like StumbleUpon, following the top 20 or so search results for a broad category like "quality," scanning Tweets for of interest, or grabbing ten magazines off the rack at your local newsstand or bookstore.
+Simply scan publications, television programs, blogs, and web sites that address topics and feature perspectives that differ from your own.
+Your field trips can be intentional and focused (I'm going to spend an hour today immersing myself in media women consume) or random using web site generators like StumbleUpon, following the top 20 or so search results for a broad category like "quality," scanning Twitter hashtags of interesting shares, or randomly grabbing 10 magazines off the rack at your local library, newsstand, or bookstore.

 Connect with different people.